-Kearney, Procurement Foundry, and Fairmarkit have developed a great tool for depicting this landscape with their “Procurement Tech Innovation Map.”
+Kearney, Procurement Foundry, and Fairmarkit developed a great tool for depicting this landscape with their “Procurement Tech Innovation Map,” and there are many others like it available with a quick Google search.
 Spend some time getting to know this arena and the players within it, and introduce your coworkers and hierarchy to it, too.
 If you are going to be on the cutting edge of your field, this is need-to-know stuff.
-In 2021, any business that thinks strategic and targeted business expense management partners cannot advance their interests beyond internal efforts is, quite frankly, a dinosaur.
+In this day and age, any business that thinks strategic and targeted business expense management partners cannot advance their interests beyond internal efforts is, quite frankly, a dinosaur.

 Excuse #2: Fear of exposure

 The most unproductive of all excuses—the fear that our advancements will reveal past shortcomings—is often an unspoken objection, but it is occasionally verbalized.
 “What’s my boss going to think if you come in and save us 40% in a category I’ve been managing?”
 We have heard this fear articulated many times in various forms through the years.

 Of course, it is evidence of all kinds of problems, both with the category manager specifically and with the broader department environment.
 If you are not allowed—or do not feel empowered—to identify your past shortcomings and implement strategies to fix them, something is horribly broken.